Call Center Management

 • Meeting personal and team targets

 It’s a given that call center agents must have exceptional communication skills.
-Apart from that, they have to be empathetic, organized, able to retain information well, and can keep calm under pressure.
+Apart from that, they have to be empathetic, organized, able to retain information well, and keep calm under pressure.

 How do you effectively manage a call center?